Michigan State Police

 August 29, 1981

-Allan Peterson was born on October 19, 1943 in Albion, Michigan.
-He was a Coast Guard veteran and as a trooper served at the Paw Paw Post from April of 1972 until his transfer to the New Buffalo Post.
+Trooper Allan Peterson was born on October 19, 1943 in Albion, Michigan.
+He was a veteran of the Coast Guard and as a trooper, served at the Paw Paw Post from April of 1972, until his transfer to the New Buffalo Post.
 His body was cremated.